jetsetta/MuseumOutdoor/README.md

 Challenge #2 - Google Maps integration

 We wanted to show a map of Houston and pinpoint specific locations for each mural featured in the website.
 The challenge was not so much related to embedding Google Maps into our code, but feeding Google Maps with specific data created by users.
 We found a way to feed Google Maps with directions using latitude and longitude on both the main page and each individual user by running a loop that captures the longitude and latitude values of each painting.
-As a further improvement, we habe considered using specific addresses (i.e. 1401 McKinney) to populate the map as opposed to latitude and longitude.
+As a further improvement, we have considered using specific addresses (i.e. 1401 McKinney) to populate the map as opposed to latitude and longitude.

 ## Minimum Viable Product (MVP)